Sam Houston and slavery: Speech on slavery (1855)

 Houston gave a speech on slavery on February 22, 1855, in Boston in which he stated that each of the original states relied on slave labor, although Northern states later outlawed slavery.
 He felt that each state should determine whether to allow slavery or not.

 Houston stated that progress in the United States was due to the supply of low-cost foreign labor, and if low-cost foreign labor could be sustained without the capital investment to purchase black people, slavery would die.
 He expressed his belief that blacks were better suited to performing long hours of hard work in hot weather in a way that white people could not sustain.
 Throughout his speech, Houston talked of the need for Northern and Southern states to work together for their individual and mutual interests.
-The products of slave labor, sugar, and cotton were purchased by Northern states so that there was a mutual dependence on slavery.
+The products of slave labor, sugar and cotton were purchased by Northern states so that there was a mutual dependence on slavery.

-He felt that if enslaved people were to be freed altogether, they would end up living on the streets without jobs, without means to sustain themselves, and the Southern economy would be ruined.
+He felt that if slaves were to be freed altogether, they would end up living on the streets without jobs, without means to sustain themselves, and the Southern economy would be ruined.

-He expressed his opinion about a possible future for enslaved people in the Colony of Liberia:
+He expressed his opinion about a possible future for slaves in the Colony of Liberia:

 Governor of Texas (1859–1861)

 Houston was elected governor when there was growing support for the secession of Texas from the Union.
 In addition, its white citizens became particularly upset after John Brown raided Harpers Ferry (October 16–18, 1859).
 It was a key topic of conversation at the time.
 Slaveholders became more fearful of slave rebellions.

 Houston continued to oppose secession.
 Fearlessly loyal to the United States, he said that he would rather have Texas destroyed than cause disharmony within the Union.
 He warned that secession would lead to civil war, resulting in a victory by the North and ruination of the South.
 Houston toured Texas in one last plea to stay with the Union.
 He said:

 In San Antonio, at what is now San Pedro Springs Park, Houston spoke against secession in 1860.
 He narrowly escaped an assassination attempt in Waco, being chased through the streets by an angry mob in late 1860.
 Throngs of enraged malcontents surrounded the Texas Governor's Mansion in Austin.
 Around December 1860, Margaret closed the mansion doors to all but those with an invitation from the Houstons.

 Houston was the only Southern governor to oppose secession from the Union before the Civil War.
-On February 1, 1861, a state convention overwhelming voted (168 to 8) to secede from the Union.
+On February 1, 1861, a state convention overwhelmingly voted (168 to 8) to secede from the Union.
 The vote was taken over Houston's opposition.
 The Confederate States of America was established on February 8, 1861, and by March 2, Texas seceded from the Union.
 On March 16, 1861, Houston refused to swear an oath to the Confederacy.
 In response, the Texas legislature removed him from office.
 The pro-Confederacy lieutenant governor Edward Clark assumed his position.